Hidden Retained Reflexes Contributing to Poor Core Stability and W-Sitting This article provides information about…

 How Retained Primitive Reflexes are Holding My Child Back in Learning and Motor Development

-It was not until I heard the term “retained Primitive Reflexes” in one of my trainings that I decided to explore and develop a program for my students that specifically targeted primitive reflexes.
-After I began testing my kids for retained Primitive Reflexes, I found that 65 to 70 percent of my students had one or more retained Primitive Reflexes holding them back from reaching their learning potential.
-It was suddenly an “aha” moment as I realized this was one of the missing pieces for many of my kids.
+It was not until I heard the term “retained Primitive Reflexes” in a class that I decided to explore and develop a program that specifically targeted primitive reflexes.
+When testing kids for retained Primitive Reflexes, it appeared that 65 to 70 percent of students had one or more retained Primitive Reflexes holding them back from reaching their learning potential.
+It was suddenly an “aha” moment that this was one of the missing pieces for many kids.

 What are retained Primitive Reflexes?